mesosphere/dcos-docs-site/pages/1.11/installing/troubleshooting/index.md

 * You might not be able to SSH to agent nodes, depending on your cluster network configuration.
 We have made this a little bit easier with the DC/OS CLI.
 For more information, see [SSHing to a DC/OS cluster][6].

-* You can get the IP address of registered agent nodes from the **Nodes** tab in the [DC/OS web interface][7].
+* You can get the IP address of registered agent nodes from the **Nodes** tab in the DC/OS Dashboard.
 Nodes that have not registered are not shown.

 * SSH to your agent node and enter this command to view the logs from boot time:

     ```bash
-    journalctl -u dcos-mesos-slave -b
+    journalctl -u dcos-marathon -b
     ```

 For example, here is a snippet of the Mesos agent log as it converges to a successful state:

     ```bash
     mesos-slave[1080]: I1118 14:00:43.687366  1080 main.cpp:272] Starting Mesos slave